wyands/Coursera_Capstone/Coursera_Capstone_Final_Project_Report.md

 # Introduction

 Vancouver is one of the Top 10 cities to live in around the world, according to The Economist Intelligence Unit’s 2019 Global Liveability Index.
 One of my friends would like to move there and open a gym there, but is unsure of where he should open it.
 He has learned that I am doing a Data Science Certificate program, and is wondering if I could help him do some analysis and see which location in Vancouver may be the best.
-He wants to make sure there are not too many other gyms/indoor sports facilities located closeby already.
+He wants to make sure there are not too many other gyms/indoor sports facilities located close by already.

 # Data